epjennings/api_docs/source/suite/emails/email_update.rst

      - 6036
      - Additional tracking parameters are not enabled.
      - If the "Enable additional campaign specific tracking params" feature is not enabled, then additional_linktracking_parameters cannot be set.
-Ask for this feature from your Account Manager.
+Please contact Emarsys support to find out more about this feature.
    * - 400
      - 6039
      - Campaign language is invalid